When is William Shatner going to space? "Star Trek" actor's Blue Origin flight postponed to Wednesday - ExBulletin

 When is William Shatner going to space?
 “Star Trek” actor’s Blue Origin flight postponed to Wednesday

-Jeff Bezos’ space travel company Blue Origin announced on Sunday that the flight of “Star Trek” actor William Shatner on New Shepard NS-18 had been postponed due to expected winds at his launch site.
-West Texas.
+Jeff Bezos’ space travel company Blue Origin announced on Sunday that The flight of “Star Trek” actor William Shatner on New Shepard NS-18 was pushed back due to expected winds at its West Texas launch site.

 Due to the forecast winds in West Texas, we are pushing # NS18 launch target until Wednesday, October 13.
 Take-off is scheduled for 8:30 a.m.
 CDT / 1:30 p.m.
 UTC.
 The live broadcast begins at T-90 minutes on https://t.co/7Y4TherpLr.
 Stay tuned for more details.